IIITLucknowSWEngg/CSAICSBTeam017/Assignment/URD.md

 ## **4. Non-Functional Requirements**

 ### **4.1 Performance**
-- Transactions must be processed within 2 seconds under normal conditions.
+- Transactions must be processed promptly to ensure a seamless user experience under normal conditions.
 - Notifications must be delivered in real time.

 ### **4.2 Scalability**